Meat pierogi featured image

 Meat pierogi filling after blending

-1. Fill dough.
-Place a spoonful of the filling in the middle of the dough circle, then fold the dough over the filling and press the edges together starting in the middle.
-Try to leave as little air as possible in the pocket you’re forming.
-To make a good seal, moisten the outer edge of the dough using a wet finger before pressing the edges together.
+2. Fill and seal (tabletop method).
+Place a spoonful of the meat filling in the center of each dough circle.
+Fold the dough over the filling to form a half-moon shape.
+Press the edges together, starting in the middle and working outward.
+Try to push out as much air as possible before sealing completely.
+If needed, lightly moisten the outer edge of the dough with a wet finger to ensure a tight seal.

 Formed pierogi before cooking